CoreyHutcheson/my-portfolio/README.md

 - [ ] Lets talk about drop shadows, You’re entire website is flat (flat design) adding drop shadows to it makes it stick out like a sore thumb.

-- [ ] The text under the icons need a bit more breathing room. https://www.dropbox.com/s/eqvvexv8fe2i6go/- [ ] Screenshot%202019-06-12%2009.40.41.png?dl=0
+- [x] The text under the icons need a bit more breathing room. https://www.dropbox.com/s/eqvvexv8fe2i6go/Screenshot%202019-06-12%2009.40.41.png?dl=0

 - [ ] I’m digging this color: #3E637F, but the palette all together looks more elementary school and less playful.

 - [ ] The dark/light mode shit is fucking genius!
 But you get FOUC when it changes.
-Most likely that is due to JS getting - [ ] rerendered.
+Most likely that is due to JS getting rerendered.
 Maybe make your light and dark theme regular css and toggle them with the component instead.

-- [ ] Wordpress = WordPress, Php = PHP, Jsx = JSX
+- [x] Wordpress = WordPress, Php = PHP, Jsx = JSX

 - [ ] And more space between projects, they a little close.
 Also maybe put a border on them (could go either way)